Priorities for Child Care Action

 Ensure State Child Care Budget is sufficiently funded, track funding and spend down, promote capacity at DHHS, etc.

-Early Learning NH, NH CCAC, MomsRising, Coös, YMCA network, SCAN
+Early Learning NH, NH CCAC, MomsRising, Coös, YMCA network, SCAN, Waypoint

 For more information, contact: